ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 Costs and Drawbacks
 -------------------

-There is no serious maintenance cost of this feature, as the change to the constraint solver is modest (taking into account matchability information when decomposing type applications).
+An implementation of this proposal would touch several parts of the compiler and some new complexity *would* be introduced, most of it concentrated in the implementation of the hybrid matchability inference/defaulting scheme in the typechecker.

-A potential drawback is that users will now need to be aware of the arrow dichotomy.
-However, this only concerns advanced users, and the feature is backwards-compatible.
+Another potential drawback is that users will now need to be aware of the arrow dichotomy.
+However, this only concerns advanced users, and the feature aims to be backwards-compatible.
 Notably, before this feature, the kind of a type family never shows up in source Haskell, and is only printed by GHCi with the ``:kind`` command.